vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 first, and by the time I finally was ready to go jogging, it was hot outdoors.
 I did the full at-home jogging duration and did other exercises as usual.

+## 2025-08-25: at-home jogging and skipping of strength exercises

+On Monday 2025-08-25, I did at-home jogging due to a mix of it being hot and things being busy with work meetings.
+I also skipped strength exercises that would normally be due on the day.

+## 2025-08-26: skipping of strength exercises

+On Tuesday 2025-08-26, when I returned from jogging, I had to attend to a few tasks, so I ended up skipping strength exercises that I had due on that day.

+## 2025-08-27: at-home jogging

+On Wednesday 2025-08-27, I did at-home jogging because it had gotten late and it was hot outdoors.